Unselfisheologism/plaid-android/README.md

 1. Fork this repository to your GitHub account
 2. Go to the "Actions" tab in your forked repository
-3. Select a workflow (e.g., "Build Debug APK")
+3. Select the "Build App" workflow (unified workflow that builds both debug and release APKs)
 4. Click "Run workflow"
 5. Wait for the workflow to complete (usually 5-10 minutes)
-6. Download the APK from the "Artifacts" section
+6. Download the APK from the "Artifacts" section (both debug-apk and release-apk will be available)

 **Alternative approach**: Use the trigger script from your local machine without any local Android tools installed:
 1. Install Python 3 if you don't have it